chinamike65/hugo-tuolesi/content/book1/book1en.md

 **1. Teaching is complete**

 Buddha's teachings are divided into Theravada / Hinayana and Mahayana.
 Mahayana has both the sutra method and the tantra methods.
-Now there are three major schools of Buddhism, referring to Southern Buddhism, Chinese Buddhism and Tibetan Buddhism.
-Southern Buddhism is the method of Theravada, it does not have the method of Mahayana.
+Now there are three major schools of Buddhism, referred to as Southern Buddhism, Chinese Buddhism and Tibetan Buddhism.
+Southern Buddhism is the method of Theravada, it does not have the methods of Mahayana.
 Chinese Buddhism is still dominated by Mahayana Buddhism, but it does not have the four continuations of Tantric Buddhism.
 The teachings of Tibetan Buddhism include the Theravada method, the Mahayana Sutra method, and the Vajrayana Tantra method of perfection.

 **2. The lineage is complete**